Why the WebMEM™ Protocol Exists

 Stewardship and Origins

-David Bynon is the creator of the WebMEM™ Protocol, inventor of Modular Entity Memory (MEM), and author of the Memory-First publishing model.
+David W. Bynon is the creator of the WebMEM™ Protocol, inventor of Modular Entity Memory (MEM), and author of the Memory-First publishing model.
 His work bridges structured publishing, trust architecture, and agentic retrieval systems.

 Content was built for the web.